 Check if you can apply for homeless help

-You can apply to the council to get somewhere to live if you're homeless or you’II become homeless in the next 56 days (8 weeks).
+You can apply to the council to get somewhere to live if you're homeless or you’II become homeless within 8 weeks.

 You don’t have to be sleeping on the streets to be considered homeless.
 You can apply for help even if you have somewhere to live but it’s not suitable.
 For example, if you’re staying on a friend’s sofa or your home is overcrowded.

-You can also apply for help if you’ve been given a valid section 21 eviction notice which ends in 56 days.
+You can also apply for help if you’ve been given a valid section 21 eviction notice which ends within 8 weeks.

 How much help you get depends on your circumstances.